 - 11 Beekeeping Tips Every Beginner Should Know

 - Natural Beekeeping With Warre Hives

-Once you’ve completed the steps above, you’ll have everything you need to apply for an Edmonton Beekeeping license via the City’s Web Application.
+Once you’ve completed the steps above, you’ll have everything you need to apply for an Edmonton Beekeeping License via the City’s Web Application.
 Once you submit your application, you’ll receive a notification email.
-Within a few weeks, you should receive your beekeeping license in the mail.
+You should receive your beekeeping license in the mail within a few weeks.

 Now that you’ve received your licence, it’s time to source some bees.
 Generally, there are two ways to acquire bees: packages and nucleus colonies (nucs).
 Both cost around $250 (plus/minus $30) depending on the year.
 A list of Alberta Honeybee Suppliers can be found at BeeComm.

 - Packages – approximately a kilogramme of bees and a mated queen.
 Order in the new year for mid-April to mid-May pick-up.
 Alberta Beemaid is the largest supplier of packages in Alberta.